airmind/CentralDoc/supportedPlatforms.md

 ###### Installation

-* Double click downloaded .dmg binary packet.
+* Double click downloaded .dmg binary package.
 * Drag the MindCentral icon into 'Launchpad' on task bar.
 * Tap the MindCentral icon in Launchpad to run the application.

 #### Linux